Announcerless game: Background

 Don Ohlmeyer, then executive producer of NBC's telecasts of National Football League (NFL) games, began considering doing a telecast without announcers early in the 1980 season.
-He had several reasons.
-First, he had long believed that the announcers were overly chatty and did not let the game speak for itself when they needed to.
-Second, NBC, while it primarily covered the games of the NFL's American Football Conference (AFC) teams, generally in smaller markets, was earning ratings almost as good as those of rival CBS, who at the time was broadcasting games involving teams from the National Football Conference (NFC).
+Ohlmeyer had long believed that the announcers were overly chatty and did not let the game speak for itself when they needed to.
+Additionally, while NBC primarily covered the games of the NFL's American Football Conference (AFC) teams, it was earning ratings almost as good as those of rival CBS, who at the time was broadcasting games involving teams from the National Football Conference (NFC).
 A game without announcers might well attract enough viewers to put NBC past CBS.

-In October of that year reports began to circulate that Ohlmeyer was considering the idea.
+In October of that year, reports began to circulate that Ohlmeyer was considering the idea.
 He confirmed it but said he would only actually do it for a game that had no playoff implications.
 The last week of the season gave him the chance, with a contest scheduled for Saturday, when it would be shown nationally, between the New York Jets and the Miami Dolphins.

 Although both teams had already been eliminated from the playoffs, they had reasons to win beyond ending their seasons on an upbeat note.
 The Dolphins, hosting the Jets at the Miami Orange Bowl, their home stadium at the time, had the better record at 8–7.
 Las Vegas oddsmakers made them 6-point favorites.
 Despite that line, however, they had not only lost to the Jets earlier that season, a loss that was widely believed to have been the one that put the Dolphins out of the playoffs since the Jets had been the only team the Dolphins lost to that they had been expected to beat.
 That loss had been their fifth straight to their AFC East division rivals; Miami had not beaten the Jets since 1977 despite an otherwise superior record during those seasons.
 The Dolphins were also bringing a three-game winning streak into the contest; a victory would redeem their failure to reach the playoffs with a winning record for the season.